capstone-2024-T91/Image-Processing-and-NLP-for-Brand-Protection/README.md

 5. **Postman Integration**:
    Configured and tested the deployment with Postman.
 > [!NOTE]
-> For comprehensive documentation our Backend and testing using Postman requests, please visit our other repository: [Frontend-Backend](https://github.com/capstone-2024-T91/Frontend-Backend)
+> For comprehensive documentation of our Backend and testing using Postman requests, please visit our other repository: [Frontend-Backend](https://github.com/capstone-2024-T91/Frontend-Backend)

 ### Containerisation